AntonKettner/PyMMF/README.md

     - Output is provided via console and into the `OUTPUT` directory

 6. Modify masks and Parameters
-    - Modify black and white pixel masks (easily done via paint or similar applications)
+    - Modify Simulated area which is defined by a png with white/black pixels. (easily done via paint or similar applications)
     - Input Skyrmions and masks and in `needed_files` and rerun with your own specifications -> Most parameters can be found inside the class definitions and `__init__` methods in `skyrmion_simulation.py`.
+    - Micromagnetic constants or atomistic exchange energy values for Exchange, DM, Anisotropy, ext.
+B-field can be set.

-Several Standard Modes are Available
+For micromagnetic simulation choose -> a as the width/length of a square, Several Standard Modes are Available
 `sim.sim_type` -> The specific parameters modified can be found in the spin class `__init__`.